serokell/blog-posts/Alex and Happy Part 2/article.md

   '->'       { L.RangedToken L.Arrow _ }
 ```

-These tokens will terminals used while writing the grammar.
-They are first-class, and we can use them among other productions.
+These tokens are the terminals used while writing the grammar.
+They are first-class, and we can use them among other symbols.

 ### Semantic actions